mansi2804/Yahtzee-Game/README.md

 **How to Run the Project</br>

-Prerequisites</br>
+Prerequisites:</br>
-Install Flutter.
+Install Flutter

-Clone the Repository:
+Clone the Repository: </br>
 git clone <repository-url>

-Running the App
+Running the App</br>
-Navigate to the project directory: cd yahtzee-game
+Navigate to the project directory:</br>
+cd yahtzee-game

-Run the app in a simulator or on a connected device: flutter run
+Run the app in a simulator or on a connected device:</br>
+flutter run

 **State Management</br>